-Innovate Australia is currently developing the Australian Innovation Index (AII), with the first edition to be published in 2018.
-Professor Kelvin Willoughby, who currently works for the Massachusetts Institute of Technology at the Skolkovo Institute of Science and Technology in Moscow, is leading the development of the AII.
+Innovate Australia is currently developing the Australian Innovation Index (AII), with the first edition published in 2018.

 The importance of innovation is recognised around the world.
 One internationally recognised and valuable reference on innovation is the Global Innovation Index (GII).
-The 2017 GII ranks Australia 23 out of 127 countries, a fall from 19 in 2016 and 17 in 2015.
+The 2018 GII ranks Australia 20 out of 127 countries, an improvement from 23 in 2017 but a fall from 19 in 2016 and 17 in 2015.
 The slide in ranking, though, does not mean that Australia is performing badly at innovation.
 Rather, this innovation inflation indicates that there are gaps in our innovation ecosystem and that other countries are simply doing innovation better.

 Also, in an Australian context the GII has some limitations.
 For example, the GII metrics do not capture some of Australia’s best performance areas.
 This necessarily skews the rankings and, more importantly, does not provide the appropriate diagnostic and monitoring tools for the Australian innovation system or the economy.
 Furthermore, the GII adjusts its framework on an annual basis, and while this might improve the data for each particular year, it does not allow direct comparison of scores and rankings from year to year.

 Innovate Australia’s AII will initially use a relatively small number of indicators and build on those over time.
 Developing the index will require a high level of collaboration in data collection and verification, and Innovate Australia is confident that the AII will realise considerable identifiable and measurable benefits for Australia.